tuikolongahau61-alt/Pick4MeDemo/README.md

-# Pick4Me Menu
+# UPick

-Pick4Me Menu is a mobile-friendly restaurant QR menu and food recommendation website.
+UPick is a mobile-friendly restaurant QR menu and food recommendation website.
 Customers can scan a QR code, view the menu, see staff favorites, or answer a short quiz to get a dish picked for them.

 ## Current Version